waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Correction:** Psychic-type moves deal NEUTRAL (1x) damage to Rock-type Pokémon.

 ## B. Trainer Battle Rules
-- **Trainer Impassability (Hypothesis):** Defeated trainers do NOT respawn.
-They generally become impassable obstacles, but this may not be a universal rule.
+- **Defeated Trainers:** Defeated trainers do NOT respawn and can be walked through.
+They are not obstacles.
+(My tools previously had a bug that incorrectly identified them as impassable).

 # III.
 Puzzle Mechanics & Key Discoveries